cea-hpc/openssh-portable/README.md

 autoreconf
 ./configure # [options]
 make sftp
-mv sftp psftp # now you can move the psftp binary in your path
+mv sftp parallel-sftp # now you can move the parallel-sftp binary in your path
 ```

 ## Stable Releases